 No matter how much of a bonus you get with either card, remember that the value of your welcome bonus can be increased, up to double, when you redeem points with Amex travel partners, according to The Points Guy calculations.

 Rewards rate winner: It depends

-If you are a business owner who makes purchases of $5,000 or more at a time with the Amex Platinum Business card, you’ll get 1.5X rewards, whereas these types of purchases with the consumer Amex Platinum will earn you only 1X rewards.
+If you are a business owner who makes purchases on eligible purchases in key business categories, as well as on purchases $5,000 or more at a time with the Amex Platinum Business card, you’ll get 1.5X rewards (cap applies), whereas these types of purchases with the consumer Amex Platinum will earn you only 1X rewards.

 In this case, you can have an advantage with rewards rates, depending on the type of purchases you make.

 The consumer Amex Platinum card recently increased its annual fee to $695, up from $550, and upgraded the card benefits to offer more potential value in statement credits and perks.
 The Business Platinum Amex annual fee sat at $595 after the consumer card annual fee increase but recently announced its own fee increase and upgrade in card benefits.
 The new annual fee of $695 starts on or after Jan.
 13, 2022, for both new and existing cardmembers.

 Although there are some overlapping benefits with both cards—trip cancellation/interruption/delay insurance, extended warranty, purchase protection, access to American Express experiences, cellphone protection, concierge services and many more, both cards offer a lot of value depending on how you’ll take advantage of the credits.
 The business version of the card doesn’t have competing credits for Equinox, digital entertainment, Uber and others that the consumer version has, but there’s plenty of credits that would work better for business owner needs.
 For instance, credits for products and services from retailers like Dell Technologies, Adobe and Indeed for hiring and recruiting could prove more useful to small business owners.